Touqeer001/Lecture-Sheduling-Module/README.md

 ## Getting Started

-This project was built using React v 17.0.2, Redux v 4.1.1, Material UI, CSS, JavaScript, Rest API, Node JS, Express and MongoDBand jwt token.
-It is an e-commerce web application and for running on your local environment you should follow these guidelines.
+This project was built using React v 17.0.2, Redux v 4.1.1, Bootstrap, CSS, JavaScript, Rest API, Node JS, Express and MongoDBand jwt token.
+It is an Online Lecture Sheduling Module web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites